Scalpel: History

 Obsidian scalpels older than 2100 BC have been found in a Bronze Age settlement in Turkey.
 Skulls from the same time and place show signs of brain surgery.

 Ancient Egyptians made incisions for embalming with scalpels of sharpened obsidian, a material that is still in use.
+Modern obsidian scalpels are sharper than metal scalpels, and can safely be used on patients with metal allergies.
+While they are cheaper than diamond scalpels, which also have the benefits listed above, obsidian scalpels are significantly more fragile.

 The first medical writings of ancient Greeks indicate they were commonly using tools identical to today's scalpels around 500 BC.
 The amphismela was an anatomical knife-edged on both sides.
 The term comes from the Greek αμφι (amphi, "on both sides"), and μελιζω (inside, "I cut").

 Ancient Romans used more than 150 different surgical instruments, including scalpels.

 10th century Arab-Spanish surgeon Albucasis invented a retractable scalpel.

-The French used an amphismela in the 1700s.
+The French used an amphismela in the 1701s.

 South African scientists showed that a blunt scalpel caused sharp cuts if the blade was subjected to ultrasound.
 Applications might be in energy-saving paper cutting.